lanl-ansi/PowerModels.jl/README.md

 `Pkg.add("PowerModels")`

-For the current development version, "clone" this repository directly with,
+For the current development version, "checkout" this package with,

-`Pkg.clone("git@github.com:lanl-ansi/PowerModels.jl.git")`
+`Pkg.checkout("PowerModels")`

 At least one solver is required for running PowerModels.
-Using the open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
+The open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
 The Ipopt solver can be installed via tha package manager with,

 `Pkg.add("Ipopt")`